The initial growth of sidebranches in ammonium chloride dendrites: Theory

+For directional solidification, sidebranches have been observed in bursts that are coherent within a burst, but uncorrelated between bursts \cite{Georgelin2007}.
+This situation has been extensively studied computationally by Echebarria \textit{et al.}~\cite{Echebarria2010}.
+They find that in the presence of a thermal gradient, both noise-induced and limit cycle branches are possible, which likely explains the coherent bursts seen in Ref.~\cite{Georgelin2007}.
+In the absence of a thermal gradient, however, as in free dendritic growth, phase field studies such as those by Karma and Rappel \cite{Karma1999} show that persistent sidebranches only appear in the presence of noise.

+For free dendritic growth, Langer showed how the selective amplification of noise near the dendrite tip could generate trains of sidebranches \cite{Langer1987}.
+For the axisymmetric case, he found that the resulting branches were qualitatively similar to those observed in experiments, but estimated that the predicted amplitude was smaller than observed.
+Brener and Temkin \cite{Brener1995} extended that work to non-axisymmetric growth, where the needle crystal develops fins in the directions favored by anisotropy, and the sidebranches develop on top of those fins.
+This led to an increased rate of growth.
+Specifically, they found that the noise-induced sidebranch amplitude $A(z)$ is given by a stretched exponential of the form

-where $z$ is the distance back from the tip, $\bar{w}(z)$ is the average width of the dendrite, and $S_0$ is the dimensionless noise amplitude.
-For ammonium bromide dendrites growing from supersaturated aqueous solution, \citet{Gonzalez-Cinca01} give $S_0 \sim 6 \times 10^{-5}$ as a conservative over-estimate of the noise value.
+where $\bar{w}(z)$ is the average width of the dendrite given by Eq.~\ref{eqn:tippower}, and $S_0$ is the dimensionless noise amplitude.
+For ammonium bromide dendrites growing from supersaturated aqueous solution, Gonzalez-Cinca \textit{et al.}\ \cite{Gonzalez-Cinca2001} give $S_0 \sim 6 \times 10^{-5}$ as a conservative over-estimate of the noise value.
+The distance to the first sidebranch, $z_\mathrm{sbr}$, can then be defined as the distance for which $A(z)$ reaches some arbitrary fraction of $\rho$.